Iran-backed militia says Israel may launch ‘limited’ attacks on Iraq

 The Washington Institute think tank in 2021 called Kataib Sayyid al-Shuhada “a splinter of Kataib Hezbollah” - another pro-Iran Shiite militia group - that works under the Islamic Revolutionary Guard Corps (IRGC).

-Abu Alaa al-Walaei, secretary general of Kataib Sayyid al-Shuhada, said in a Monday statement that Iraq has become the “first support front” for Lebanon and Gaza, on the first anniversary of the war.
+Abu Alaa al-Walaei, secretary general of Kataib Sayyid al-Shuhada, said in a statement on Monday that Iraq has become the “first support front” for Lebanon and Gaza, on the first anniversary of the war.

 He accused regional powers Saudi Arabia and the UAE of providing “financial cover” for the bombardment of Gaza.